openSUSE/osem/CONTRIBUTING.md

 GitHub issues are the primary way for communicating about specific proposed changes to this project.
 If you have other questions feel free to subscribe to the [opensuse-web@opensuse.org](http://lists.opensuse.org/opensuse-web/) mailinglist, all OSEM contributors are on that list!
+Additionally you can use #osem channel on freenode IRC.